Skip to main content

 • Calculate the product of two given matrices.

 • Let us consider time in years.
 Let C be an amount due in N years and let D be the annual discount rate.
-Write the formula for the present value of C in the case of simple discount and in the case of compound discount.
+Write down the formula for the present value of C in the case of simple discount and in the case of compound discount.

 • General facts about real functions.
 Elementary functions and their graphs; geometric transformations.